 Madison Historic District, National Register of Historic Places

 This house was built circa 1820 and and has been remodeled and expanded over the years.
-It’s sometimes referred to as “Luhurst” for former owner Lula Hurst Atkinson.
+It’s sometimes referred to as “Luhurst” for former owner Lula Hurst Atkinson (1869-1950).
 As a teenager in the 1880s, Lula Hurst traveled around the country performing illusions of strength and levitation under the name “Lulu Hurst, The Georgia Wonder”.
 After working only two years she gave up performing and married her manager, Paul Atkinson, who once owned the Atlanta Cyclorama.
-They moved to Madison and Lula lived in this house until her death in 1949.
+They moved to Madison and Lula lived in this house until her death in 1950.

 Madison Historic District, National Register of Historic Places